plotdb/uploadr/README.md

 ## Client Side

-In client side, we will need widgets for both file uploading and file choosing.
+In browser context, we need widgets for both file uploading and file choosing.
 Both parts share the same basic usage as described below; other parts will be covered separatedly in following sections.

 ### Installation